anuj-kapil/cheatsheets/RMD/cheatsheet.md

 elements, but with a difference that the elements can be a mixture of different data types.
-They are helpful when we need to bind together mulitple objects, to pass them as arguments to functions or when we need to return multiple objects from the functions. <br>
+They are helpful when we need to bind together mulitple objects, to pass them as arguments to functions or when we need to return multiple objects from the functions.

 ``` r
 # Create a mixed data type list